Louis Chevrolet and his “Buick Bug”.

 Special “60” specs.

 Louis Chevrolet in his Bug.
-The only surviving Bug is believed to be Wild Bob Burman’s car.
+The only surviving Bug is “Wild” Bob Burman’s car.
+It was rescued from his widows barn in the early ’20s.

 Here’s a rare shot of the “Buick Bug” painted white.